cpp-soc/documentation/source/getting_started.md

 3. Recommended setup: provision two pods
    - One for your server
    - One client to forward logs to said server

-Once configured, you should be able to remotely access the VPN using either SSH or Proxmox.

 ---